github/personal-website/README.md

 #### Social Media

 Your website supports linking to your Twitter, Dribbble, YouTube, Facebook, and LinkedIn accounts.
-To add your accounts, you can your usernames to your repository's `_config.yml` file under a `social_media` line like so:
+To add your accounts, you can add your usernames to your repository's `_config.yml` file under a `social_media` line like so:
 ```
 social_media:
   twitter: <your_username>